Non-invertible duality defect and non-commutative fusion algebra: Introduction and summary

-The solution $G_{IJ}^{*}$ to the self-duality condition \eqref{eq: self-duality condition intro} is given by;
+The solution $G_{IJ}^{*}$ to the self-duality condition \eqref{eq: self-duality condition intro} is given by

-and we can show that the solution $G_{IJ}^*$ corresponds to the complex multiplication (CM) point\footnote{Throughout this paper, we call the CM point when either the complex structure modulus $\tau$ {\it or} the complexified K\"{a}hler modulus $\rho$ (see \eqref{eq: complex structure modulus} and \eqref{eq: Kahler moduli} for their definitions) to an imaginary quadratic field.
-If these two moduli are the elements of the {\it same} imaginary quadratic field, the CM point is enhanced to the RCFT.} \cite{Gukov:2002nw}, which is a wider class of the $c=2$ bosonic torus RCFTs.
-We also prove that the CM point can be promoted to the RCFT if and only if the charge matrix $K$ is symmetric;

-Hence, from the explicit formula \eqref{eq: charge matrix intro}, we conclude that the non-invertible symmetry constructed from the half-space gauging associated with the diagonal gauging becomes emergent on the {\it irrational} CFT.
+and we can show that the solution $G_{IJ}^*$ corresponds to the complex multiplication (CM) point\footnote{Here, we call the CM point when either the complex structure modulus $\tau$ {\it or} the complexified K\"{a}hler modulus $\rho$ (see \eqref{eq: complex structure modulus} and \eqref{eq: Kahler moduli} for their definitions) belongs to an imaginary quadratic field.
+If these two moduli are elements of the {\it same} imaginary quadratic field, the CM point is enhanced to the RCFT one.} \cite{Gukov:2002nw}, which is a wider class of the $c=2$ bosonic torus RCFTs.
+We also prove that the non-invertible symmetry constructed from the half-space gauging associated with the diagonal gauging becomes emergent on the {\it irrational} CFT.

 Furthermore, we also show that the non-invertible symmetry defect $\CD$ associated with the gauging $(\BZ^{[0]}_{2N'})_{\text{diag}}$ can be put into the following Lagrangian form;